-One virtue that I should focus more on is having clear and thorough documentation.
-Having clear and thorough documentation is important to me because it helps me keep track of all I've done, but it also helps the team and future senior design teams and users to know what changes were made, how to make them, the thought process behind them, and the implications of any changes.
-Although I've been making progress on the project, documentation (documents, videos, slideshows) should be made for the progress accomplished.
-To demonstrate this virtue I will continue to work on project goals, but create documentation for changes to help external parties understand the changes made.
+One virtue that I should've focused more on is having clear and thorough documentation.
+Having clear and thorough documentation is important to me because it helps me keep track of all I've done, but it also helps the team, future senior design teams, and users to know what changes were made, how to make them, the thought process behind them, and the implications of any changes.
+Although I've made progress on the project, documentation (documents, videos, slideshows) should be made for the progress accomplished.
+To demonstrate this virtue more towards the end of the project, I created documentation for changes to help external parties understand the changes made.